About Us

 8 1/2 X 11 pamphlet, 10 pages.

-Only logged in users click here for full PDF.
+Click here for full PDF.

 1988 SNCC We Shall Not Be Moved.jpgWE SHALL NOT BE MOVED: THE LIFE AND TIMES OF THE STUDENT NON-VIOLENT COORDINATING COMMITTEE, 1960-1966